-The allocations to Ministry of Women and Child Development, the nodal ministry for women has increased by 12 percent, from Rs.
+The allocations to Ministry of Women and Child Development (MWCD), the nodal ministry for women has increased by 10.5 percent, from Rs.
 22,095 crore in 2017-18 (BE) to Rs.
 24,700 crore in 2018-19 (BE).
-While an increase is noted in the allocations to Mahila Shakti Kendra and ICDS, important schemes have also witnessed a decline in allocations.
-Additionally, the outlays for some others seem low in view of the proposed coverage of the schemes in the coming year.
+While an increase is noted in the allocations to Mahila Shakti Kendra and ICDS, several important schemes have also witnessed a decline.

-- The decline in allocations to Pradhan Mantri Matru Vandana Yojana (Maternity Benefit Programme) is presumably on account of the change in the scheme guidelines restricting the eligibility criteria from two to one child and decrease in the amount paid to women from Rs.
+- The decline in allocations to Pradhan Mantri Matru Vandana Yojana is presumably on account of the change in the scheme guidelines restricting the eligibility criteria from two to one children and decrease in the amount paid to women from Rs.
 6,000 to 5,000 per beneficiary.
-However, this is in contravention to the provisions of the National Food Security Act, 2013.
+However, this is in contravention to the Provisions of the National Food Security Act, 2013.
 The Government of India estimate of 51.7 lakh beneficiaries annually1 is only a quarter of the total number of children born in India annually2 (almost 2 crore).
-This implies the scheme would leave almost three-quarters of pregnant women from availing benefits under the scheme. - There has been a decline in allocations to Swadhar Greh from Rs.
-100 crore in 2017-18 (BE) to Rs.
-95 crore in 2018-19 (BE).
-The proposed coverage of 18,000 women, under the scheme(as reported in the Output Outcome Budget), a relatively low number, is also a concern. - The allocations to SABLA have increased from Rs.
+This implies the scheme would leave almost three-quarter of pregnant women from availing the benefit under the scheme. - The allocations to SABLA have increased from Rs.
 460 crore in 2017-18 (BE) to Rs.
 500 crore in 2018-19 (BE).
-In 2017, in addition to the 205 districts in which the scheme was being implemented, the scheme has been extended toan additional 303 districts while the remaining districts will be covered in 2018-19.
+In 2017, in addition to the 205 districts in which the scheme was being implemented, the scheme has been extended to an additional 303 districts.
 In view of this, the increase in the allocations may not be adequate to meet the increased coverage of the scheme. - The issue of son preference and declining sex ratio is an important concern raised in the Economic Survey this year.
 The Beti Bachao Beti Padhao scheme is the Union Government's key intervention to address the declining sex ratio in the country.
-In 2017, the Cabinet approved expansion of the scheme which would include multi-sectoral interventions in 244 districts in addition to the existing 161 districts.
-Additionally, 235 districts are to be covered through Alert District Media, Advocacy and Outreach, thus covering all the 640 districts3.
-The utilisation of funds under the scheme has also shown an improvement, reflecting an outlay of Rs.
-200 crore in 2017-18 (RE) against Rs.
-200 crore in 2017-18 (BE).
+In 2017, the Cabinet approved the expansion of the scheme which would include multi-sectoral interventions in 244 districts in addition to the existing 161 districts.
+Additionally, 235 districts are to be covered through Alert District Media, Advocacy and Outreach, thus covering all the 640 districts.
+The utilisation of funds under the scheme has also shown an improvement in 2017-18 (RE), reflecting an outlay of Rs.
+200 crore in 2017-18 (RE).
 In light of this, the increase in allocations to Rs.
-280 crore in 2018-19may require to be stepped up in the revised estimates and in the following years for the scheme to be able to achieve a substantial impact. - The allocations to some of the schemes for addressing violence against women, such as Ujjwala, One Stop Centres and Helpline have increased in 2018-19 (BE).
-However, the proposed outcome for One Stop centres (operationalisation of the sanctioned 186 centres and expansion of One Stop Centres in 50 districts)4 could be more ambitious.
+280 crore in 2018-19 may require to be stepped up in the revised estimates and in the following years for the scheme to be able to achieve a substantial impact. - The allocations to some of the schemes for addressing violence against women, such as Ujjwala, One Stop Centres and Helpline have increased in 2018-19 (BE).
+However, the proposed outcome for One Stop centres (operationalisation of the sanctioned 186 centres and expansion of One Stop Centres in 50 districts)3 could be more ambitious.
+The decline in allocations to Swadhar Greh from Rs.
+100 crore in 2017-18 (BE) to Rs.
+95 crore in 2018-19 (RE) and the proposed coverage of 18,000 women, under the scheme, a relatively low number is also a concern.